thejsway/thejsway/manuscript/chapter01.md

 We already defined a computer program as a list of commands telling a computer what to do.
 These orders are written as text files and make up what's called the "source code" of the program.
 The lines of text in a source code file are called **lines of code**.

-I> The source code may include empty lines: these will be ignored when the program executes.
+The source code may include empty lines: these will be ignored when the program executes.

 ### Statements